mileweb/docs-content-ecp/docs/recipes/deploy-a-containerized-web-application.md

 ```
 The ECP registry service is available at [https://registry-qcc.quantil.com](https://registry-qcc.quantil.com).
 Use the credentials created [above](#create-an-ecp-registry-project-and-registry-user) to authenticate with the registry.

-When you create an ECP registry user by yourself, you’ll get a unique full username because it contains a randomly generated string.
+When you create an ECP registry user yourself, you’ll get a unique full username because the username contains a randomly generated string.
 So you’ll need to authenticate with the registry using the full username created for you.

  2. Retag the Docker image.
 ```